vileppanen/bottomscore/API.md

 <a name="arrayAsProps"></a>

-## arrayAsProps(array, propPrefix) ⇒ <code>object</code>
+## arrayAsProps(array, propPrefix, indexPropertyName) ⇒ <code>object</code>
-Returns object having each value of the provided array as indexed property, using specified property name prefix
+Returns object having each value of the provided array as indexed property, using specified property name prefix.
+By default, indexes the properties by order number.
+If indexPropertyName argument is provided, uses corresponding property value as index value.
+Duplicate properties are bundled into an array as value.

 **Kind**: global function
 **Returns**: <code>object</code> - Array presented as object with indexed properties